mikeizbicki/cmc-csci040/README.md

         1. and computer science sequence.
     1. This course is more practical than the Mudd/Pomona courses.

+1. This course is especially designed to connect computer science to non-STEM subjects like
+    1. economics,
+    1. government,
+    1. literature, and
+    1. history.

+1. This course cannot be taken CR/NC.

 **Primary Learning Objectives:**

 1. **Automate boring tasks** <-- this is a hacker's primary goal
 1. Create static and dynamic web pages
-1. Understand the basics of:
+1. Understand the basics of many programming languages:
     1. HTML
     1. CSS
     1. JavaScript